HousekeepLtd/coding-challenge/README.md

 - Spend no more than 3-4 hours on the task, and when you submit the work, describe why you made the choices you did, and what you could do to improve your solution
 - Use any frameworks which you're familiar with (we currently use Angular 1.5 at Housekeep)
 - Don't worry if you don't get through all the requirements - we mainly want to see the way that you approach problems
-- Please use source control (e.g. github) and make regular commits to show your progress
+- Please use source control (ideally github) and make regular commits to show your progress
 - Things that we look for in good code:
     - Readability
     - Flexibility